PETS AND PERSONALITY DEVELOPMENT BORIS M.LEVINSON

 sexual expression.
 T h e options open to him will depend upon his psycho sexual development, the cultural climate in which he lives, and the sex objects

 available.
-I n my opinion, man may be considered a trisexual being, able to
+I n my opinion, man may be considered trisexual being, able to

 contemplate and even enjoy sex relations with persons of the opposite sex, of